PavriLab/hicer-nf/README.md

 #### `--chromSizes`

 This parameter is used to specify file containing the chromosome names and their size.
 This information is used by cooler for binning the genome.
-The file can either be a tab-separated file with two columns (preferred format)
+The file can either be a tab-separated file with two columns (no header and empty lines)

 ```bash
 cat chrom.sizes.tsv